Trans Woman Says CVS Pharmacist Refused To Fill Her HRT Prescription

 Joshua Block, a Senior Staff attorney for the ACLU, remarked that he is glad CVS has taken the necessary steps to remedy the situation and stand up for the rights of transgender individuals, claiming that everyone has the right to receive the proper healthcare they require.
 “It is critical that CVS ensures no one is harassed when taking a valid prescription into one of their pharmacies,” Block said.

-Additionally, Hall also wrote that she is one of the lucky ones, explaining that, unlike some other transgender individuals, she has great support system and left the encounter physically unscathed. in terms of her support system and how that encounter might have played out for someone else.
+Additionally, Hall also wrote that she is one of the lucky ones, explaining that, unlike some other transgender individuals, she has a great support system and left the encounter physically unscathed. in terms of her support system and how that encounter might have played out for someone else.
 Although she felt angry and humiliated, her family and friends were able to console and support her.

 “I don’t want to think about what might happen if this pharmacist mistreats a transgender person who does not have a good social support system,” she said.